-- Ophthalmologist Evaluation – this is an evaluation of a range of eye issues that the Labrador is known to suffer with.
+This is an evaluation of a range of eye issues that the Labrador is known to suffer from.
 For example, Progressive Retinal Atrophy is common amongst Labradors, and this is the degeneration of the retina which, over time, can cause vision loss.
 Cataracts is also quite common in Labradors.

 Scientists have recently discovered the reason why Labradors love treats so much, and that is because the part of their DNA that tells them when they are feeling full, the POMC, is missing.
 So ultimately, they are forever hungry!

-The GSD has a straight medium length outer coat with a dense undercoat.
-The GSD is a heavy shedder and therefore you should brush him 2 – 3 times a week to keep his coat manageable for both him, yourself and your household.
-The Labrador is also quite a heavy shedder, not quite as much as the GSD but he should still be brushed 1 – 2 times a week to keep his fur manageable.
+The GSD has a straight medium-length outer coat with a dense undercoat.
+The GSD is a heavy shedder and therefore you should brush him 2 to 3 times a week to keep his coat manageable for both him, yourself, and your household.
+The Labrador is also quite a heavy shedder, not quite as much as the GSD but he should still be brushed 1 to 2 times a week to keep his fur manageable.

 The GSD will cost, on average, between $1,000 and $1,500 from a reputable breeder, whereas the Labrador will cost between $850 and $1,200.
 The GSD is slightly more expensive because these guys are used for working purposes more so than the Labrador, and therefore breeders can charge at a premium rate.
 GSDs from a particular bloodline can reach up to $20,000.